KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 - Security: injects public SSH keys to log in without password
 - Growth: expands the disk partition to fill the size you gave it in proxmox.

-Cloud-init grabs the `user-data` file for instructions for the guest (the OS), and the `ubuntu.pkr.hcl` which is described next for instructions for proxmox.
+Cloud-init grabs the `ubuntu.pkr.hcl` which is described next for instructions for proxmox and the `user-data` file for instructions for the guest (the OS).

 But first, the `user-data` file is shown below: